 What makes Scandion Oncology an attractive company for investors?

-- Limited investment horizon: Clinical Phase II studies will be completed within 3 years after investment.
+- Limited investment horizon: Clinical Phase II studies will be completed within few years after investment.

 - Potential high return: Detailed analyses from Cortris show that the current market for the chosen indications is more than EUR 4 billion in annual peak sales.

-- Strong assets with patent rights: Long patent protection (until 2036 and 2037) for our two major products in development expire in 2036 and 2037.
+- Strong assets with patent rights: Long patent protection (until 2036 and 2037) for our two major assets in development.

 - High unmet medical needs: More than 18 million new cases of cancer every year on a worldwide scale.
 Half of all patients who receive chemotherapy become resistant.

 - Experienced management team: Our executive team includes a CEO with more than 20 years of biotech and pharma experience and a CSO who has authored more than 70 publications, the majority focusing on translational cancer research, biomarkers and drug resistance.

 - Robust pipeline: Scandion Oncology has two major assets under development, SCO-101 and SCO-201, and more than 800 analogues for the future.
 The target indications for the analogues are solid tumors.

-- Strong clinical data: Our lead product – SCO-101 – has successfully passed four Phase I trials without showing toxicity.
+- Strong clinical data: Our lead compound SCO-101 has successfully passed four Phase I trials in healthy volunteers without showing toxicity.

-- Multiple indications: In addition to our lead product SCO-101 targeting metastatic breast cancer and colorectal cancer, we are simultaneously developing SCO-201, which will target other solid tumors.
+- Multiple indications: In addition to our lead compound SCO-101 targeting metastatic colorectal cancer and pancreatic cancer, we are developing SCO-201, which will target other solid tumors.